Primary Sources for Chapter 10

 Analysis Question: What distinctions does Voltaire make between individual and state-sponsored actions?

-Evaluative Questions: How achieveable are Voltaire's solutions toward more tolerance?
+Evaluative Question: How achieveable are Voltaire's solutions toward more tolerance?

 Links to the rest of Voltaire’s Philosophical Dictionary are here.